 Movement

 Each person will move randomly through the world each time step.
+They cannot wrap around the world and they cannot move on top of other people.

 Conclusion

 The goal is this activity is to demonstrate your understanding of agent modeling.
 You will create this model in AgentSheets or JavaScript.
 To conclude your model,